Skip to main content

 Public Display

-Port of Townsville is partnering with the Maritime Museum of Townsville to relocate the vessel to a disused slipway on Ross Creek where she will be put on permanent public display in July 2025.
+Port of Townsville partnered with the Maritime Museum of Townsville to relocate the vessel to a disused slipway on Ross Creek where she was put on permanent public display from July 2025.

-The vessel will enhance the Museum’s existing HMAS Townsville display, with an exhibit inside the Palmer Street museum detailing her rich history.
+The vessel enhances the Museum’s existing HMAS Townsville display, with an exhibit inside the Palmer Street museum detailing her rich history.

 Future Works